A meal delivered to the door

 Poor nutrition and/or weight loss is a common problem facing older Australians and those adapting to changed circumstances, often leading to further complications.
 A few decent meals a week makes a huge difference!

 How much do they cost?

-A 3 course meal usually ranges from between $7.00 to $10.00 including delivery.
-This is a subsidised rate, kept low by a contribution by the federal government.
+A three-course meal from Meals on Wheels usually ranges between $7.00 to $10.00, including delivery.
+This is a subsidised rate, kept low thanks to a contribution by the Federal Government.

-To receive meals at a subsidized cost you need to be on a full or part disability or aged pension.
+To receive meals at a subsidised cost you need to be on a full or part disability or aged pension.
 Carers are often eligible too.

-Services also offer meals at alternative rates for those not on a pension.
+Services also offer meals at alternative rates for those receiving a pension.